Hisham0-95/Corporation-Performance-Analysis/README.md

 # Learned Skills:
 1- How to create Dynamic Titles for charts and cards <br>
 2- How to identify the right measures and KPIs for the over time analysis <br>
-3- How to use slicers to enhance interactive dashboard experience
+3- How to use slicers to enhance interactive dashboard experience <br>
+4- Advanced DAX functions for dates